secretstartups/handbook/sales/training/technical-questions-for-sales/index.html.md

 #### What are the differences around merge request approvals between the EE tiers?

 *  **Short answer**: GitLab Core does not have merge request (MR) approvals.
-In GitLab Starter/Bronze, there is one approval rule with any number of eligible approvers allowed to approve with the option to set eligible approvers in a codeowners file.
-In GitLab Premium/Silver, there are multiple approval rules with specific approvers (optional required approvers from codeowners file).
-And in GitLab Ultimate/Gold, security approvals are introduced as merge request (MR) approvals can be configured to require approval from a member of your security team when a merge request would introduce a security vulnerability or a software license compliance violation.
+In GitLab Free, there is one approval rule with any number of eligible approvers allowed to approve with the option to set eligible approvers in a codeowners file.
+In GitLab Premium, there are multiple approval rules with specific approvers (optional required approvers from codeowners file).
+And in GitLab Ultimate, security approvals are introduced as merge request (MR) approvals can be configured to require approval from a member of your security team when a merge request would introduce a security vulnerability or a software license compliance violation.
 *  **Context video**:
 <figure class="video_container">
   <iframe src="https://www.youtube.com/embed/tQ_o_RkB4xg" frameborder="0" allowfullscreen="true"> </iframe>